coolbutuseless/ctypesio/README.md

 - Read 16, 32 and 64bit floating point values
 - Support for integer types which contain values outside the range of R’s integer type
-- Support for 16-bit floating point numbers.
 - Persistent information is stored on the connection for how to handle:
-  - Endianness
+  - endianness
-  - Bounds checking
+  - bounds checking
   - EOF behaviour
-  - NA checking
+  - `NA` checking

 ## What’s in the box